petros-d/docs/docs/develop-project.md

 - [The Astronomer CLI](install-cli)
 - [Docker](https://www.docker.com/products/docker-desktop)

-## Run a Project Locally
+## Build and Run a Project

-To run a local Astronomer project, run `astro dev start`.
+To run your Astronomer project locally, run `astro dev start`.
 This command builds your project and spins up 3 Docker containers on your machine, each for a different Airflow component:

 - **Postgres:** Airflow's metadata database
 - **Webserver:** The Airflow component responsible for rendering the Airflow UI